roboticslab-uc3m/teo_batc/README.md

 A more detailed explanation about the package is given in the readme.md in the same package.

 ##teo_description
 Contains the urdf files for the TEO description in the ROS environment.
+This packege was extracted from <https://github.com/roboticslab-uc3m/teo_robot>he urdf files for the TEO description in the ROS environment.
 This packege was extracted from <https://github.com/roboticslab-uc3m/teo_robot>